Aller au contenu principal

 Our analysis

-Manufacturers love to quote the “seats folded, up to the roof” figure, a spectacular but misleading number: it often exceeds 1,800 or 2,000 litres and says nothing about the daily life of a family travelling with everyone on board.
-The only figure that truly matters is the boot with seats up — the one that must hold the pushchair, the bag and the groceries at the same time.
+Manufacturers love to quote that “seats folded” number, which often exceeds 1,800 or 2,000 litres and says nothing about the daily life of a family travelling with everyone on board.
+The only figure that truly matters is the boot with seats up — the one we use for this ranking.

-It is this usable volume, measured to the VDA standard, that we use for this ranking.
 Height under the parcel shelf, width between the wheel arches and a low loading lip matter as much as raw litres: a well-shaped 600-litre boot can be more practical than a sloping 650-litre one.
+Tape measure in hand, a Tiguan (652 L) swallows two hard cases more easily than a coupe-SUV with a higher claimed figure but a falling roofline.

-Large 7-seat SUV or compact family model?
+Large 7-seat SUV or compact family model: which to choose?

 Large 7-seat SUVs (5008, Kodiaq, Sorento) crush the competition on pure volume and add a third row as a bonus.
 The downside: a bulky footprint in town and a higher bill, both to buy and at the pump.
 They target large families or those who carry a lot.